 If you are anything like me (INFJ, HSP) you know how it feels when your nervous system is hyped up and over-stimulated.
 This can happen after a long day, or even after some intensive hours of stimulation, at which point I can usually kiss my concentration goodbye.
 I get short tempered, my body is tense and my mind feels frazzled and restless.
 Although I know I need to calm myself down in order to become myself again (or to do anything productive), once in motion, it’s hard to stop these wheels from spinning.

 Yin yoga is a powerful thing, in all its quietness.
 We often mistake quietness and lightness with ease.
 But what we tend to forget is that when the body is still, when there are no distractions, the mind starts to have a fiesta of its own, which is not always comfortable.

-When we allow the body to sit still for a longer period of time, the Yang energy within starts to rise, it wants to come out and play, and unless we can delicately direct this energy down and inwards, it will take over.
+When we allow the body to sit still for a longer period of time, the Yang energy within starts to rise.
+It wants to come out and play, and unless we can delicately direct this energy down and inwards, it will take over.
 The monkey mind will start its chatter.